-If you don’t mind waiting a while for your transaction to confirm though you could save on fees, but a more efficient way to reduce fees is to just send bigger transactions instead of many smaller ones.
+If you don’t mind waiting a while for your transaction to be confirmed though you could save on fees, but a more efficient way to reduce fees is to send bigger transactions instead of many smaller ones.

-It seemed like that might be the case at the height of the crypto craze, but it’s much more likely that Bitcoin will simply be forced to evolve if it wants to stay competitive.
+It seems like there might be case at the height of the crypto craze, but it’s much more likely that Bitcoin will be simply forced to evolve if it wants to stay competitive.
 This includes changing core network principals to handle the influx of new users and adopting new standards that can help to control times of extreme growth.

 The mempool is like purgatory for Bitcoin transactions.
 When you send a transaction before it is confirmed it must be picked up by a miner.
 In order for that to happen all of the unconfirmed transactions are dumped into the mempool.
-Every node is connected to the mempool, and this is where they pull transactions from to include in blocks that they will then confirm.
+Every node is connected to the mempool, and this is where they pull transactions from to include in blocks that they will confirm then.

 As you’ve probably guessed, this is a giant pool full of the transactions from everyone in the world who is using Bitcoin.
 Choosing a higher fee makes you stand out in this pool, and it makes it more likely that a node will add your transaction to their block.

 Lower fee transactions will wallow in the mempool until the network glut thins out and the node must choose less valuable transactions to fill up their blocks.